Which is the best water filter?

 I would advise you to check your city's Water Quality Report very carefully, paying particular attention to the State PHG (Public Health Goal) or the Federal MCLG (Maximum Contaminant Level Goal).
 These can be found online at your municipal water dept.'s web site.

 RETURN TO TOP

 If you have determined that your water has too much Fluoride, Trivalent Or Hexavalent Chromium, Nitrates or Radium, then REVERSE OSMOSIS is the only filtration system that will reduce all these contaminants, and it also filters Arsenic and most other contaminants from your water.
 Multipure has the best Reverse Osmosis system on the market as it can be configured to waste less water than others:

 Learn more about the AquaRO Reverse Osmosis system.

-See the NSF Certification data for all contaminants filtered by the AQUAPERFORM (formerly the MP750PlusRO) unit.
+See the NSF Certification data for all contaminants filtered by the AquaRO Reverse Osmosis unit (p.
+22 of this manual)

 This Reverse Osmosis System plus carbon block filter retails for $579.95 but remember that you only buy it once, it has a lifetime warranty as long as you change the carbon filter inside at least once per year!
 This is in stark contrast to other filters such as Brita which do not have a lifetime warranty on the housing and require filter changes up to 4 times per year.
 When you factor in the long-term maintenance cost, Multipure filter systems are the least expensive to buy and operate.